 Social media acceptable use policy

 The council's social networks were set up to provide information on news, events and jobs for residents, businesses and visitors.
+You can find out more about why we use social media.

 Most online communities have their own rules and guidelines, which we will always follow.
 We reserve the right to remove any contributions that break the rules or guidelines of the relevant community, or any of the following: